The structure of the double discriminant: Introduction

-The double discriminant defined above, though a natural object to consider, is mostly unstudied from a number theory perspective.
-The book \cite{GKZ}, an oft-cited reference on discriminants, does not deal with it.
-Precedent may be found in Lazard--McCallum \cite{LM09} and the references therein (\cite{Henrici1866,BM09}; see also \cite{Han16}).
-These study the double discriminant $DD = \disc_y \disc_x f(x,y)$ of a general bivariate form $f(x,y)$.
+As previously mentioned, while the double discriminant has been studied before from other perspectives, much still remains unknown.
+For instance, the book \cite{GKZ}, an oft-cited reference on discriminants, does not deal with it.
+Previous work abounds from a purely algebraic lens: see the work of Lazard--McCallum \cite{LM09} and the references therein (\cite{Henrici1866,BM09,Han16}, among others).
+These works study the double discriminant $DD = \disc_y \disc_x f(x,y)$ of a general bivariate form $f(x,y)$.
 Notably, this double discriminant turns out to have square and cube factors, which also appear in our setting.
-(This is in contrast to the discriminant $D_n$, which is well known to be irreducible.)
-The square and cube factors correspond to two essentially different ways that $\disc_x f$ can have a multiple root: if $f$ has two double roots or one triple root.
-Unfortunately, these square and cube factors are described in the literature in terms of elimination ideals or Macaulay resultants, which are hard to work with.
-Our first group of results and conjectures concerns making this factorization much more explicit.
+(This is in contrast to the discriminant $D$, which is well known to be irreducible.)
+These square and cube factors are important as they correspond to two essentially different ways that (not $f$ itself but) $\disc_x f$ can have multiple roots: if $f$ has two double roots or one triple root (see Theorem \ref{thm:triple_double}).
+Unfortunately, these square and cube factors from the literature are described in terms of elimination ideals or Macaulay resultants, which are difficult to work with.
+We overcome this difficulty by making this factorization explicit.

-\begin{theorem} For all $n \geq 2$, there is a factorization in $\ZZ[a_1,\ldots,a_n]$,
+\begin{theorem} For all $n \geq 2$, $0\leq k \leq n$, there is a factorization in $\ZZ[a_0,\ldots,\widehat{a_k}, \ldots,a_n]$,